jianyu-duan-nz/neural-operator-mechanisms/README.md

-- **Free training.** Dense networks trained on final outputs alone form the recognition, gating, and mismatch-blocking units on their own, and the same operator topology reappears in a standard attention-plus-ReLU Transformer (confirmed by causal interventions).
+- **Free training.** Dense networks trained on final outputs alone form the recognition, gating, and mismatch-blocking units on their own, and the same operator topology reappears in a standard attention-plus-ReLU Transformer, consistent with the theory-predicted operator topology.
 - **Robustness.** The operators are learned equivalently under ReLU, GELU, SiLU, SwiGLU, and attention-style edges, and across a range of reasoning types beyond the categorical syllogism (propositional, predicate, nested, fuzzy, modal, and analogical).